 Part-time versus full-time employment

-Pay gaps can also be analysed from the perspective of part-time or full-time employment.
-Information at this level of detail is not available, however, for all EU Member States (Figure 2).
-In 2019, the gender pay gap for part-time workers varied from -5.1 % in Italy to 22.0 % in Croatia.
+Pay gaps can also be analysed from the perspective of part-time or full-time employment (Figure 2).
+Information at this level of detail is not available, however, for all EU Member States.
+In 2020, the gender pay gap for part-time workers varied from -5.1 % in Italy to 22.0 % in the Netherlands.
 A negative gender pay gap means that, on average, women's gross hourly earnings are higher than those of men.
-This is often due to a selection bias, especially when the employment rate is lower for women than for men: women engaging in the labour market may have comparatively higher skills and education levels that men.
+This is often due to a selection bias, especially when the employment rate is lower for women than for men: women engaging in the labour market may have comparatively higher skills and education levels than men.
 For full-time workers, pay gaps varied also widely in the EU Member States, ranging from -1.6 % in Italy to 24.1 % in Latvia.